Koenkk/zigbee2mqtt.io/docs/devices/ZNXNKG02LM.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+Press and hold the button on the device until the blue light starts blinking, release it and the pairing should begin.
+If you're having problems pairing, try keeping the device alive (press the button every second) after pairing started, until pairing completed

 <!-- Notes END: Do not edit below this line -->